sahilbajaj/cog-MiniGPT-4-vicuna/README.md

 The ease-of-bringup by [WangRongsheng's work/rehosting](https://github.com/Vision-CAIR/MiniGPT-4/pull/122).

-Please note that usage is limited by LLaMA terms, so no non-commercial use is allowed.
+Please note that usage is limited by LLaMA terms, so only non-commercial use is allowed.

 ## Preparation